hananeouhammouch/MLPipelineinAzure/README.md

    ![auto ml configuration](e.png "auto ml configuration")

 We move then to the AutoML configuration where we specify the type of the task **Classification**, the primary metric **Accuracy**, the data, the column we want to predict, and the constraint.
 We finally Call the submit method on the experiment object and pass the run configuration.
-Once finished we register the model for future use
+Once finished we register the model for future use.
 In this case, the best model was generated using **VotingEnsemble Algorithm** which involves summing the predictions made by multiple other classification models and give us an  **Accuracy of 0.92049**

    ![automl run](automlrun.PNG "automl run")